SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Fey Reinforcements

-You know the spell Summon Fey.
-It doesn't count against the number of ranger spells you know, and you can cast it without a material component.
-You can also cast it once without using a spell slot, and you regain the ability to do so when you finish a long rest.
+As an action, you can summon a Fey Bear reinforcement to battle side-by-side with you for 10 minutes.
+You regain the ability to do so when you finish a long rest.

 ### Level 15